Bengals top Chiefs 27-24 in OT to clinch Super Bowl trip

 And now they’re heading to the Super Bowl for the first time since 1989 after winning their first playoff overtime game.

-“Usually when you lose the coin flip to those guys you’re going home,” Burrow said.
-“Our defense really stepped up and made plays in the second half.
+”Usually when you lose the coin flip to those guys, you’re going home,” said Burrow, the Bengals’ second-year quarterback. ”Our defense really stepped up and made plays in the second half.
 And on offense we made plays when we had to.
 I thought the offensive line played really well all day.
 We started running the ball there at the end and that’s exciting.

 ”Big win for us.”

-The Bengals (13-7) will play the winner of the NFC championship between San Francisco and the Los Angeles Rams in the Super Bowl in Los Angeles on Feb.
+The Bengals (13-7) will play the Los Angeles Rams (15-5) in the Super Bowl at the Rams’ home stadium on Feb.
 13. Cincinnati lost to the 49ers in both of its previous trips to the Super Bowl.

 Mahomes and the Chiefs (14-6) will be left to lament blowing a chance at a third straight Super Bowl appearance.